malcolmmaima/Telepesa/README.md

-# Telepesa: Fintech Platform for African Cooperatives and MFIs
+# Fintech Platform for African Cooperatives and MFIs

 ## Overview
 This project is a fintech platform designed to empower African cooperatives and microfinance institutions (MFIs) by digitizing savings and loan management.
 It offers mobile money integration, offline capabilities, and robust security.
 The platform aims to enhance financial inclusion with a user-friendly, scalable, and compliant solution.